bat/bat/doc/manual/front.md

 This document is meant to is quickly enable to you to find your way around BAT.
 We describe the common workflow and explain how to solve some not-so-common tasks.
-To keep the size of this document manageable, we refer to the [online reference guide][BATref] in which all classes, methods etc. are documented.
+To keep the size of this document manageable, we refer to the [html reference guide](../../ref-guide/html/index.html) in which all classes, methods etc. are documented.

 If you run into a problem with BAT, the preferred method is to create